t-kikuc/ecspresso/README.md

 ## Plugins

-ecspresso has some plugins to extend template functions.
+ecspresso has some plugins to extend template functions and Jsonnet native functions.

 ### tfstate